 As mentioned, while in the social periphery there is an explicit expression of traditional patriarchal perceptions, in the social center we witness hegemonic masculine supremacy.
-As an expression for it, we see the use of the "counter-practice" which reinforces a gender diagnosis under the pretext of discrimination.
+As an expression for it, we see the use of the practice of resistance which reinforces a gender distinction under the pretext of discrimination.
 The boys make allegations regarding their discrimination in connection with the preferential attitude the girls receive in STEM classes, as they claim.
 They take a generalizing approach regarding the women's qualities and a defiant skepticism regarding the integration of girls and women in STEM fields (Antebi, 2021).
 They express this in condescendingly way, by claiming they are smarter, more suitable, and have a higher motivation for learning, as Niv, Nir and Elad explained.
-This perception has profound consequences because the girls in the center cooperate with the perception of the boys' superiority, in terms of these gender characteristics, and this perception is inherent among them as well (Cohen-Touati, Duek, & Pastenhaim, 2018).
+This perception carries significant implications as it leads girls to internalize and collaborate with the notion of boys' superiority based on gender traits, resulting in the belief that they are less competent than boys, a perception that becomes ingrained within them (Cohen-Touati, Duek, & Pastenhaim, 2018).

-(DiMuccio & Knowles, 2020)This militant attitude towards girls is meant to protect the threat they experience towards their high status as young men in general, and in the STEM field in particular.
-The boys express a fear of failing to meet the rigid masculine norms, and their risk losing their status as "real men" in their perception (DiMuccio & Knowles, 2020; Renold, 2001).
+Fragile masculinity is referred to men who fear they are not meeting stringent masculine standards, resulting in their masculinity being "precarious".
+This means they are expected to actively attain and defend their high-value status as men (DiMuccio & Knowles, 2020).
+The boys express a fear of failing to meet the rigid masculine norms, and they risk losing their status as "real men" in their perception (DiMuccio & Knowles, 2020; Renold, 2001).
 The pressure to earn or maintain their status and to prove their masculinity, as an expression of their "fragile masculinity", provokes frustration leading to behaviors that require compensation (DiMuccio & Knowles, 2020; Renold, 2001).

-According to Dimuccio (2020), the consequences of the fragile masculinity, as also revealed in our findings above, may bring to a decrease in the self-confidence of the boys in their masculine identity, in expressions of anger, gender tension in front of the other gender in their environment, and especially opposition to girl's or women's preferences.
+Our findings show militant attitude towards girls trying to protect the threat boys experience towards their high status as young men in general, and in the STEM field in particular.
+According to DiMuccio (2020), the consequences of the fragile masculinity, as also revealed in our findings, may bring to a decrease in the self-confidence of the boys in their masculine identity, in expressions of anger, gender tension in front of the other gender in their environment, and especially opposition to girl's or women's preferences.
 They hide under the pretense of social justice, much less support gender equality, their beliefs and perceptions are stereotypical and aggressive (DiMuccio & Knowles, 2020).

 Our findings indicate that the girls from the social center "protect" the boys, and even justify the boys' arguments of discrimination in everything related to the experience of STEM studies.
 The girls fear that they are socially punished, paying a social price, by being separated for the purposes of encouraging their participation in STEM activities.
-Above all, the girls see such separation for their perception of prominence, as they are different, compared to boys.
-These surprising findings contradict other studies that indicate that girls experience discrimination in favor of boys by the system, such as Rogers & Co.
-(2021) and Forgasz & Co.
-(2015) (Forgasz, Leder, Mittelberg, Tan, & Murimo, 2015; Rogers, Boyack, Cook, & Allen, 2021)..
+Above all, the girls see such separation an act of prominence, as they are different, compared to boys.
+These surprising findings contradict other studies that indicate that girls experience discrimination in favor of boys by the system.
+(Forgasz, Leder, Mittelberg, Tan, & Murimo, 2015; Rogers, Boyack, Cook, & Allen, 2021).
+Such studies indicate STEM classes girls reported discrimination based on science-gendered stereotypes, typically from peers, but also occasionally from adults, such as teachers, school staff, or even parents.
+Differently, in our study most girls in the center argue for boys' discrimination and girls' preference by teachers, school staff and the feminist environment around.

 Forward-facing Masculinity